-Here are nine planning tips when it comes to your year-end taxes and how to make them work to your advantage.
+Here are eight planning tips when it comes to your year-end taxes and how to make them work to your advantage.

 As we near the giving season, one way you can take advantage of an often overlooked charitable-giving tax break is by donating appreciated assets instead of giving cash or writing checks to charities.

 Tax reform may change the number of households that will utilize itemized deductions like the charitable contribution deduction (since the standard deduction has doubled).
 Still, many households will continue to itemize their deductions, which allows them to take advantage of this benefit.
 If you’re one of these households and you plan on donating to a 501(c)(3) nonprofit organization, it may make sense to gift long-term appreciated securities, like real estate, common stock, bonds, mutual funds held on a public exchange, or other securities.

 Why does this benefit both you and the charity to which you give?
 First of all, the qualified recipient of your gift can receive the full benefit of the appreciated asset’s current market value.
 And for your own itemized deductions, you can usually deduct the full fair market value of those appreciated securities you’ve held for more than a year.

 Another benefit of donating appreciated securities held long term is that you avoid paying capital gains tax on the appreciation.
 (Note there are very different rules for privately held securities.
 Speak to a financial advisor to learn more).
 You can donate up to 50% of your adjusted gross income in appreciated assets to “public” charities before you are capped for the year.
 If you donate to a “private foundation,” or other charitable groups, then you can give up to 30% of your adjusted gross income.